Firefox2100/py-sim7600/README.md

 The (currently) planned features are:

 - Full AT command list support
+- A detailed interface design for SIM-ME interface
 - A class for integrated functions (call, text, answer, data connection, phone book, etc.)

 The (currently) planned steps are: